Alfahan/Alfahan/README.md

 Here are some ideas to get you started:

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning Flutter;
+- 🌱 I’m JavaScript Enthusiast;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: ali.farhan160@gmail.com